robindouglasjohnson/gruescript/docs/gruescript.md

 `indef`
 : How the thing should be referred to by the indefinite article ('a' or 'an').
-By default, Gruescript will prepend the thing's short description (*not* its screen name) with 'a', 'an' if  it begins with a vowel (which won't always be right!), 'some' if it is plural,  or omit the article if it is a `proper_name`.
+By default, Gruescript will prepend the thing's short description (*not* its screen name) with 'a', 'an' if  it begins with a vowel (which won't always be right!), 'some' if it is plural or a mass noun,  or omit the article if it is a `proper_name`.
 Examples: "a unicorn", "lots of beer".

 Note that some of these, such as `name` and `desc`, overlap in purpose with lines  in the `thing` block that have already been explained.
 This